smartscripts-nl/dynamic-xray/README.md

 6. In that target folder create a folder patches if it doesn't exist yet and copy koreader-settings-and-patches/patches/2-xray-patches.lua to that target patches folder.
 7. Copy koreader-settings-and-patches/settings/settings_manager.lua to the settings subfolder of the koreader settings folder of your current installation (this folder should already be present and should contain many files, e.g. sqlite3-files for KOReader's databases).
 8. If you want to translate messages in the Dynamic Xray system, you can do that in frontend/extensions/translations/xray-translations.po.
 In that file add your translations after "msgstr" entries, but take care that you adhere to the instructions at the start of that file.
-9. You could also choose to disable this translations (and therefor see all DX button labels etc. in English) by adding one character to the msgid blocks in the transations file.
+9. You could also choose to disable these translations (and therefor see all DX button labels etc. in English) by adding one character to the msgid blocks in the transations file.
 E.g. change msgid "Short names" to msgid "aShort names".

 ## Usage tips